YouwangDeng/Leetcode/LeetcodeNote.md

 ## Longest Consecutive Sequence
 * use set and dfs to solve the problem, consume O(n) time, since each element only been visited once

+## Jump Game II
+* could use a DP solution, find the first element meet the need and update dp, consume O(n^2) time
+* O(n) solution is using one maxLen variable, and advanced the maxLen step by step, each step greedily find the maxLen.